Skip to main content

 Who are Honeymoon Israel’s local partners?

 In every city in which we operate, our partners include local Jewish Federations, foundations, and others who provide funding and support for our program.
-In cities without full-time Honeymoon Israel staff, our partners provide local support for our couples, including trip staffing and ongoing community connections and access to programming.
+In cities without full-time Honeymoon Israel staff, our partners provide local support for our couples, including trip staffing, ongoing community connections and access to programming.

 Who has participated in Honeymoon Israel’s program?